Lawlietop/KYFloatingActionButton/README.md

 ### Step 3
-  You can change the UIVvew bagroundcolor to adjust the FloatingActionButtonColor
+  You can change the UIView bagroundcolor to adjust the FloatingActionButtonColor

 ### Step 4